PoChuan994/practice/memory_leak/README.md

 # Introduction
-- The files in this directory is used to learn 5 typical memory leak and the tool valgrind that is used to detect memory leak.
+- The files in this directory is used to learn 5 typical memory leaks and the tool *valgrind* that is used to detect memory leak.
 - The full notes is in [here](https://hackmd.io/@Cg9G-UQmRMyh-L6Jvkq_Gw/B1XkJaZ51e/https%3A%2F%2Fhackmd.io%2F%40Cg9G-UQmRMyh-L6Jvkq_Gw%2Fmemory_leak_analysis_with_valgrind).

 - Memory leak types: